1995 Orange Bowl: Teams

-Nebraska Cornhuskers
+Miami

-Nebraska came into the game with a 12–0 record and No. 1 ranking in the AP Poll.
+Big East champion Miami entered 10–1, ranked third in the AP and Coaches polls.

-Miami Hurricanes
+Nebraska

-Miami entered the game with 10–1 record and had the AP's No. 3 ranking.
+Big Eight champion Nebraska entered 12–0, ranked first in the AP and Coaches polls.

-Game summary
+Game

 Miami placekicker Dane Prewitt scored the first points of the game with a 44-yard field goal to open up a 3–0 Miami lead.
 Miami quarterback Frank Costa fired a 35-yard touchdown pass to Trent Jones for a 10–0 Miami lead.
 Nebraska quarterback Brook Berringer threw a 19-yard touchdown pass to tight end Mark Gilman before halftime, to close the deficit to 10–7.
 In the third quarter, Costa threw a 44-yard touchdown pass to Jonathan Harris, to open a 17–7 lead.

 Nebraska outside linebacker Dwayne Harris sacked Costa in the end zone for a safety before the end of the third quarter, and Miami led 17–9.
 Fullback Cory Schlesinger scored on a 15-yard touchdown run in the fourth quarter to trim the lead to 17–15.
 Tommie Frazier then found tight end Eric Alford in the back of the end zone to tie the game, 17–17.
 A 14-yard touchdown run by Schlesinger gave Nebraska a 24–17 lead, and the defense held on to win the national championship.